aleshaleksey/fansys23/06-abilities.md

 ___
 #### Elements:
 An elementalism can only have one form, which is selected before any rolls are made.
+An elementalism must have an element.
 |Element|Damage dice|Damage Type|Save Type|Extra Properties|
 |-|-|-|-|-|
 |Air|D8|percussive/shear [natural]|STR|Causes damage to structures and objects affected|